ansuz/dnssb/docs/WHY.md

 As Namecoin has shown, users must be motivated to adopt a particular DNS solution to be their arbiter of _the truth_.

-The premise of dnssb is that it can bootstrap its adoption from _existing ssb networks_ and take advantage of socially motivated [Network Effects](https://en.wikipedia.org/wiki/Network_effect).
+The premise of dnssb is that it can bootstrap its adoption from _existing ssb networks_ and take advantage of socially motivated [network effects](https://en.wikipedia.org/wiki/Network_effect).

 A variety of applications have already been built on ssb, and those who use those applications have built an implicit [_web of trust_](https://en.wikipedia.org/wiki/Web_of_trust).
 The implications of the web of trust are not absolute, rather, their meaning depends on their context, which is fluid.